cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 The first thing that happens in this controller is logging to the console that the method was called.
-This is really helpful for ensuring that your action ran at the correct time, like clicking the theme toggle button.
+This iswhelpful for ensuring that your action ran at the correct time, like clicking the theme toggle button.

-The next part is to add the `hidden` class to `both` the light and dark mode.
+The next part is to add the `hidden` class to `both` the light and dark-mode.
 Hiding both allows us to make some checks to determine if the `lightIcon` or `darkIcon` should be displayed.
 Again, the browser localStorage is checked for an existing `color-theme` with `localStorage.getItem('color-theme')`.
-If one if found, the next step is to see if the values is `'light'` or `'dark'`.
+If one if found, the next step is to see if the value is `'light'` or `'dark'`.

-Depending on those values, the next step either adds or removes the `dark` class and sets the theme to the `localStorage` in the browser.
+Depending on that value, the next step either adds or removes the `dark` class and sets the theme to the `localStorage` in the browser.

 Now we have the JS in the stimulus controller, we need to add the correct data attributes to the HTML element, then tie a click event to it.

-With a better idea of what's happening inside the Stimulus contoller and how Tailwind toggles back and forth, it's time to attach this Stimulus controller to our dark mode toggle buttons so we can see this in action.
+With a better idea of what's happening inside the Stimulus controller and how Tailwind toggles back and forth, it's time to attach this Stimulus controller to our dark-mode toggle buttons so we can see this in action.

-To attach the Stimulus controller to the `body` tag, we add the data attribute mentioned in the comment after we first generated the Stimuls controller `data-controller="dark-mode"`
+To attach the Stimulus controller to the `body` tag, we add the data attribute mentioned in the comment after we first generated the Stimulus controller `data-controller="dark-mode"`